The Myth of Scoliosis Treatments

 Scoliosis is a condition where the spine curves abnormally when viewed from the back.
 There are two types of curves known as the ‘S’-curve and the ‘C’-curve, so called as their resemblance to the shapes of the alphabets ‘S’ and ‘C’.

-Why’s that the various remedies are able to claim success in curing scoliosis when orthopaedic surgeons vehemently defend its incurability, short of surgical interventions or wearing braces?
+Why is it that various remedies are able to claim success in curing scoliosis when orthopaedic surgeons vehemently defend its incurability, short of surgical interventions or wearing braces?
 And physiotherapists say at best, it can be ‘managed’, never cured.

-This difference in opinion is mainly due to the fact scoliosis is really made up of at least two types, postural scoliosis and idiopathic scoliosis.
-There are other types of scoliosis but we won’t cover them here, namely congenital (caused by vertebral anomalies present at birth), or developed as a secondary symptom of another condition, such as cerebral palsy or spinal muscular atrophy.
+This difference in opinion is mainly due to the fact there are at least two types: postural and idiopathic.
+There are other types, but we won’t cover them here, namely congenital (caused by vertebral anomalies present at birth), or developed as a secondary symptom of another condition, such as cerebral palsy or spinal muscular atrophy.

-This happens when the muscles on one side of the back are too tight, pulling the spine away from the centre line or when one side is too weak to pull the spine back towards the centre line.
+This happens when the muscles on one side of the back are too tight.
+This pulls the spine away from the centre line or when one side is too weak to pull the spine back towards the centre line.
 In short, the postural muscles managing the spine’s position are not working well.
 This happens as a result of repeated poor posture over time.

 Treating Postural Scoliosis